 Manchester.
 One of my favourite cities…

-I’ve been here 2 times before and this was my 3rd, i never seem to get bored of it.
-How could i?
-City centre is 20 minutes away from the Airport via cab which is very convenient after a 5hour flight, also the place i was staying at was 10 minutes to the city via tram and 15 via taxi.
-It’s always better to stay close to the city center, as it adds less transport cost’s and less waisted time spent doing nothing.
+I’ve been here 2 times before, this was my 3rd.
+I never seem to get bored of it.
+How could I?
+City centre is 20 minutes away from the Airport via cab which is very convenient after a 5hour flight, also the place I was staying at was 10 minutes to the city via tram and 15 via taxi.
+It’s always better to stay close to the city center, as it adds less transport cost’s and less waisted time spent in transport.

 Woke up on Saturday and hit the streets for a jog to get my muscles refreshed and ready for the day ahead since they fell asleep on the 5 hour plane flight.
 A quick shower and some breakfast after meant it was time to hit the town.
 It took us 5 minutes to walk to the tram station and another 10 minutes on the tram to the city.